stereobooster/braindb/packages/docs/src/content/docs/notes/slug.md

+---
+title: Slug
+draft: true
+---

-# How to form slug for root pages?
+## How to form slug for root pages?

 Root pages can be `index.md`, `index.mdx` (or `readme.md`, `readme.mdx` in GitHub).